tkriik/libarrow/README.md

 # libarrow
 This library aims to implement fast linear algebra computations on small fixed size floating-point vectors, matrices and quaternions.

 ## Status
 The vector and matrix modules are nearing completion while the quaternion module is still well underway.
 No comprehensive tests and benchmarks have been written either.
 I would not recommend using this library yet.

+## Requirements
+GCC with support for vector extensions.

 ## Usage
 The following table describes the data types available in this library: